 The SSHJob allows execution on Unix and Windows systems.

 - The beauty of SSH is its simplicity.
-It allows public/private key authentication and is well suited to executing programs for specific accounts.
+It allows public/private key authentication and is well suited to execute programs for specific accounts.

 - The JITL SSHJob allows shell scripts to add return values to orders.